upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 small to large scale electric power grids and to provide a platform on which different control methods (including RL) can be compared under defined conditions (benchmarks).

-The experiments are based on dynamic simulations in the time domain which allows for accurate control and test investigations during transients and steady state.
+The experiments are based on dynamic simulations in the time domain which allows for accurate control and test investigations during transients and steady state down to component level.
-This is an essential difference to already available open- source solutions for the simulation of electrical energy grids like PyPSA [@Brown2017], Powermodels.jl [@Coffrin2018] and pandapower
+This is an essential difference to already available open-source solutions for the simulation of electrical energy grids like PyPSA [@Brown2017], Powermodels.jl [@Coffrin2018] and pandapower
 [@Thurner2018] which, in contrast, usually perform the calculations in a (quasi)-stationary state.
 Also these frameworks tend to focus on large-scale power systems at the transmission and distribution grid level, which does not allow an evaluation of, e.g., control on component level in case of load fluctuations in the grid.
 In addition, few tools like [@lara2023revisiting] already exist in Julia, which offer dynamic simulations.
-However, the latter is based on different simplifications (e.g. assumption of a symmetric grid, fixed frequency, ...) and also do not offer an interface to RL toolboxes.
+However, the latter is based on different simplifications (e.g., assumption of a symmetric grid, fixed frequency, ...) and also do not offer an interface to RL toolboxes.
 To ensure a seamless integration of the control algorithms, the Gymnasium-based API [@FaramaFoundation2023] should be used, which has been established as a standard in recent years.
 For other projects implementing the Gymnasium-based API, such as GridAlive (based on Grid2Op [@Donnot2020]) and ChroniX2Grid [@Marot2020], the focus remains on top-down control and steady-state models.